What is county lines?

 What to do if you are concerned

-Any practitioner working with a young or vulnerable person they think may be at risk of county lines exploitation should follow their local safeguarding guidance and share this information with local authority social care services.
+Practitioners working with a young or vulnerable person at risk of county lines exploitation should follow their local safeguarding guidance and share this information with local authority social care services.

 The first step is usually to contact your designated safeguarding lead (DSL) within your organisation.
 If you don’t know who this is, refer to your manager.
 Your DSL has the responsibility for linking in with your local authority’s social care services.

 If you believe a person is in immediate risk of harm, you should contact police.